aditya-jaishankar/aditya-jaishankar/README.md

 ### Hi, I'm Adi Jaishankar! 👋
 I'm currently a Senior Data Scientist at The New York times, working on a variety of (semi)-supervised learning, time series analysis and NLP tasks.
-You will find my resume [here](https://docs.google.com/document/d/1APPU9pgA7UwBVO37dKMm-wCLa5rVlWcDW3QGAGulKXk/preview?format=pdf).
+You will find my resume <a target="_blank" rel="noopener noreferrer" href="https://docs.google.com/document/d/1APPU9pgA7UwBVO37dKMm-wCLa5rVlWcDW3QGAGulKXk/preview?format=pdf">here</a>.

 <!--